 17. White and wood

-This pre-war cottage in East Brisbane, Australia, was given a complete makeover with a renovation and extension that created wonderful light-filled spaces perfect for multifunction living and strongly connected to the outdoors.
+A renovation and extension can create a wonderful light-filled space perfect for multifunction living and strongly connected to the outdoors.

 Along with a new kitchen, there’s also a new bathroom, living space and deck.
 The kitchen itself is well-planned, with distinct zones for cooking, dining, casual eating—all tied together with the continuity of the neutral colour palette and plentiful natural materials.